shopware/docs/guides/plugins/plugins/framework/data-handling/add-data-associations.md

 {% endcode %}

 Next to the `IdField`, you only have to define the `OneToManyAssociationField` in your `BarDefinition`.
-Its paremeter are `foos`, which is the property that will contain all `FooEntity`'s, the class name of `FooDefinition` and the name of the column in the referenced table, which points to the definition itself.
+Its parameters are `foos`, which is the property that will contain all `FooEntity`'s, the class name of `FooDefinition` and the name of the column in the referenced table, which points to the definition itself.

 Let's have a look at the `FooDefinition` now: